WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Open the desired Microscope file.
+  Figure 8: Open the desired Microscope file.

 B. Adding and Editing Hardware components to the Canvas